gecio/gecio.github.io/docs/_optimist/specs/images/index.en.md

 These images are checked for new releases daily.
 The latest available version is always a public image, and contains the `Latest`-suffix.
 All previous versions of an imags are automatically converted to "community images", renamed (`Latest` is replaced by the date of the first upload), and eventially deleted if they are no longer in use at all.

 OpenStack and many deployment tools support using these images either by name or by their UUID.
-By using a name, for example `Ubuntu 22.04 Jammy Jellyfish - Latest`, you can easily stay up to date by redeploying or rebuilding your instances, even if we replace the image in the interim.
+By using a name, for example, `Ubuntu 22.04 Jammy Jellyfish - Latest`, you can easily stay up-to-date by redeploying or rebuilding your instances, even if we replace the image in the interim.
 You can avoid this behaviour by using the UUID instead.
 This may be useful for cluster deployments, where you want to ensure that all nodes are running the same version of the image.

-## Linux Images
+## Linux images

-All of our provided linux images are unmodified and come directly from their official maintainers.
+All of our provided Linux images are unmodified and come directly from their official maintainers.
 We test them during the upload process to ensure they are deployable.

-## Windows Images
+## Windows images

-### What's inside?
+### What is inside?

-Sadly, there are no prebuilt images for windows deployments, so we built our own.
+Sadly, there are no prebuilt images for Windows deployments, so we built our own.
 Our changes are minimal, just enough to allow easy use within our instances.

 Our images are based on a regular installation of Windows Server 2019 standard edition, version 1809 (LTSC).
 We have added the latest drivers for our virtualization infrastructure, for the network card and storage.

 Next, we installed the most recent OpenSSH build for windows, and the most recent version of PowerShell.
 Both are required for the following provisioning steps, and to allow you to initially connect to your instance.

 We also enabled the RDP service, which is required for remote desktop connections.
-Don't forget to add the required security groups for this, and be sure to limit access as much as possible.
+Do not forget to add the required security groups for this, and be sure to limit access as much as possible.
 We have also disabled AutoLogon for security reasons.

 Our images also come with Spectre and Meltdown mitigations enabled.
 Additionally we had to disable the random MAC address generator, since our virtual networks enforce fixed MAC addresses.